 Oh man you guys.
 We’re bringing back the breakfast muffins.
-Chocolate Chip Muffins are happening today and they are bringing me back to when I was a kid and I’d get a giant muffin every morning for breakfast!
+Chocolate Chip Muffins are happening today and they are bringing me back to when I was a kid and I’d get a giant double chocolate chip muffin every morning for breakfast!

 Table of Contents

 Did you guys grow up having sweets for breakfast?
 Is that normal?
 Or was it the Dalkin family sweet tooth coming out to shine at an early age?
 Regardless, I’m not mad at it!
 My parents both have a sweet tooth and it was absolutely passed down to me and my sister!
 We used to split one of those giant chocolate chip muffins every morning for breakfast and head off to school.

 The muffins were almost cake like and dotted with plenty of chocolate chips.
 We’d heat them up in the microwave for 20 seconds so we could get them warm and taste all that deliciousness.
 They were MOIST and chocolaty, and I LIVE for the days when I get around to making some and can enjoy them for breakfast as an adult!

 So naturally they deserve a place on WGC, right?
 Obviously!
 Let’s make them!